 Related: Check out our guides to food miles and zero-waste grocery shopping for more information on eco-friendly food shopping.

 To reduce the food wastage rate, manufacturers can adjust the shelf life of products.
-Most times, they don’t set the dates to the actual quality of the product, so people throw it out faster.
+Most of the time, they don’t set the dates for the actual quality of the product, so people throw it out faster.
 They should adjust the dates to the last predictable day the food loses its best flavor.
 Also, they can show the quality of the product using a different format known as Time-Temperature Indicators (TTI)4.

-Time-Temperature Indicators are tools used to measure and monitor some food products' temperature history efficiently.
-This is a method commonly used to manage fresh food.
+Time-temperature indicators (TTI) are tools used to measure and monitor some food products' temperature history efficiently.
+This method is commonly used to manage fresh food.
 A study conducted on TTI shows it is effective at reducing food loss3.
 Also, the financial sector benefits from implementing TTI.
 It increases the profit from the sales of extended products.

-Storing the food according to the manufacturer's instructions is important.
-It ensures the food lasts past its expiry date.
-Tools like the FoodKeeper app set up by the USDA’s Food Safety and Inspection Service can help you keep track of the shelf life and quality of food products.
+It is important to store food properly according to the manufacturer's instructions.
+This ensures the food lasts past its expiry date.
+Tools like the FoodKeeper app, set up by the USDA’s Food Safety and Inspection Service, can help you keep track of the shelf life and quality of food products.

 There are no stipulated federal laws regarding food date labeling.
 Manufacturers predict durability dates as they deem fit.
-However, some countries like Canada, the United Kingdom, and the United States have some date labeling regulations.
+However, some countries, such as Canada, the United Kingdom, and the United States, have some date labeling regulations.

 It is essential to date products that last 90 days or fewer in Canada.
 Goods packaged in the retail store require a "packaged on" date.
 Foods pre-packaged in different locations from the retail store must have a best-before date and storage instructions.
 The law is against providing misleading date information that can impact human health.